Laogeodritt/quasselflask/README.md

 The default location is in `$PREFIX/var/quasselflask-instance` (where `$PREFIX` is the location of your virtualenv if you're using that, or probably `/usr` if you installed it system-wide - see *Installation and running*, below).

 If you want to change the location: when you run Quasselflask, you can set the `QF_CONFIG_PATH` environment variable to the directory containing your `quasselflask.cfg` file.
-This goes for command-line maintenance commands and running it using the test server as much as deploying it via WSGI in Apache, etc. See *Installation and running*, below.
+This goes for command-line maintenance commands and running it using the test server as much as deploying it via WSGI in Apache, etc.

 Here is a basic example configuration file that is enough to get you up and running (**TODO: update this** - for now scroll down for a link to `base_config.py` for more up-to-date info):